Knowledge91/cv/cv.md

 ### About me
-I am a Software Engineer by passion.
+YOLO I am a Software Engineer by passion.
 During my 5+ years of experience as a professional developer, I led the technological infrastructure of three Startups.
 During my recent year at Google, I was a key player in implementing a YouTube feature.
 I have the ambition to become a full-time software engineer at Palantir.

 ### Professional Experience